Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 Ask a Local Where to Eat Sunday Lunch

 During a food tour in Valletta, our guide emphasized the significance of Sunday lunch in her own family.
 She explained how, at least once a month, the entire family comes together to share a traditional Sunday Lunch, always cooked by her mother!
-In recent years, while the pace of life has changed on Malta and families have moved away from traditional home, Sunday lunch remains an important part of the cultural fabric.

-Our Guide recommended a fabulous hidden gem of a restaurant for us.
+She recommended a fabulous hidden gem of a restaurant for us.
 If you’re visiting the islands then we recommend taking the opportunity to immerse yourself in the rich gastronomy of Malta by indulging in a glorious Sunday Lunch!

 Historical Influences in Maltese Cuisine

 Maltese cuisine has been influenced by a blend of cultures due to the island’s strategic location in the Mediterranean and its history of colonization.
-This influence has helped to create the diversity and richness of the modern Maltese culinary landscape.

 These influences have come together to create the unique and diverse flavour which is pure Maltese.
-While the island has been influenced, it has retained its own distinct culinary identity too and this is evident in the traditional Sunday lunch feast!

 ★★★★★